 may also be available to you.

 Plan your travel at least 3 months in advance (the further ahead, the better).
 Allow more time to plan travel during busy periods (e.g., holidays).
 Be flexible as space in dialysis is limited.

 Once you decide where you want to travel, find a dialysis unit that is nearby.
 Call to see if there is space on your desired dates.

 - For travel in British Columbia (BC), this map shows the location of dialysis units in the province.
 This document lists the contact information for travelling patients who wish to arrange visiting dialysis appointments in BC.

-- For travel outside BC, these websites provide information about dialysis units:
+- For travel outside BC, www.globaldialysis.com provides information about dialysis units.

 Once you have found a dialysis unit that has space, staff at that unit will contact your home unit for medical documents.
 Do not make your travel arrangements until the visiting dialysis unit tells you that it is OK.